envythegreat/contentful-react-demo/readme.md

-To bypass cros errors we use the following proxy
+To bypass cors errors we use the following proxy
 * https://cors-anywhere.herokuapp.com/

 How to use :